jorgenwh/pauseshop/AI_PRODUCT_RANKING_PLAN.md

 ### Step 6.1: User-Controlled Ranking
 - **Manual Trigger**: Users decide when to use AI ranking via "deeper search" button
 - **Per-Group Control**: Each product group can be independently ranked or left in original order
-- **Toggle Functionality**: Allow users to switch between original Amazon relevance and AI similarity (after ranking)
+- **Toggle Functionality**: Switch between "All 50 Amazon results" and "Top 10 AI matches only"
+- **Filtered View**: AI ranked mode shows curated top 10, hiding the other 40+ products
 - **Preference Persistence**: Remember user's preferred sort mode across sessions
 - **Default Behavior**: Always start with fast Amazon results, ranking is opt-in